HOW APPLICATION ASSIGNMENTS ARE MADE

 · An Institute or Center (IC) is identified for primary assignment for funding consideration.
 This determination is based on the focus and mission of each of the twenty-four Institutes and Centers of NIH.
 Due to the increasingly multidisciplinary nature of scientific inquiry, the complex biological problems being addressed, and the use of many common research methodologies the ICs share many common interests.
 The interests of the Institutes and Centers are described on the main NIH Web site.
 Assignments are limited to the Institutes/Centers that participate in the specific FOA used for application submission.

 · Applications may also receive dual IC assignments.
 Dual assignments acknowledge the shared interests of ICs in a given scientific topic and make all of the appropriate ICs aware of the application.
 The primary assignment is reflected in the assignment number (CA for the National Cancer Institute, AG for the National Institute on Aging, etc.).
 When multiple dual assignments are made, a rank order (secondary, tertiary, etc.) is not established.
-Both the primary and dual Institute/Center have access to the application, and summary statement and Council consideration is given by both the primary and dual ICs.
+Both the primary and dual Institute/Centers (ICs) have access to the application, and summary statement and Council consideration is given by both the primary and dual ICs.
 However, a dual assignment does not necessarily increase the chance of an award.
 The frequency of a dual assignment leading to a change to primary and award is less than 2%.

 · Finally, the grant application is assigned for review to the CSR or to one of the other IC Review groups.
 CSR reviews most R01s, fellowships, and small business applications.
-IC review groups handle applications that have Institute-specific features such as program projects, training grants, career development awards, and responses to Requests for Applications.
+IC review groups handle applications that have Institute-specific features such as program projects, training grants, career development awards, and many responses to Requests for Applications.

 For applications assigned to an Institute/Center review branch for peer review, a general assignment is made to that IC; the staff in the review unit subsequently decides whether the application is to be reviewed by an IC standing committees or by an IC Special Emphasis Panel.